Retinal Vein Occlusion

 Follow up and prognosis

-- It is imperative to know that the follow-up of patients suffering from retinal vein occlusion is at least 24 months .
+- It is imperative to know that the follow-up of patients suffering from retinal vein occlusion is at least 24 months and up to five years .
 As a persistent or recurrent cystoid macular edema can occur later in the course of follow up despite the resolution of other retinal findings such as intraretinal hemorrhages, venous tortuosity, etc...

 - In the follow-up, check visual acuity changes and pupillary reaction; inspect iris, and angle (using gonioscopy) for neovascularization before pupil dilatation along with IOP, then dilated fundus exam documenting any clinical retinal changes, while OCT or FFA is done when appropriate.